 You need to figure out how when you get home, you're going to isolate yourself and not and do everything possible to prevent everybody in that home from contracting the virus.

-You need to now think.
+You need to now think, think back.

 Who were you in contact with in the last 14 days?

-But if you're but make yourself a list and then write those people.
+Not an easy task, but if you're, but make yourself a list and then write those people to say confidentially, you probably need to get tested.

-That's just a res most people will be responsible and respectful of other people, not wanting other people to contract a virus, which for some people, older people in particular, compromised immune systems, underlying conditions, could be a death sentence for them.
+That's just a most people will be responsible and respectful of other people, not wanting other people to contract a virus, which for some people, older people in particular, compromised immune systems, underlying conditions, could be a death sentence for them.

 And that just is responsible.